 Meet Amy Vorenberg, Head of Lower School

-Amy Vorenberg describes why she is enthusiastic to lead King's Lower School.
-She believes academic excellence in elementary school is built upon a foundation of thoughtfully designed programming, excellent teaching, and a kind community.
+Amy Vorenberg is enthusiastic to lead because she believes King's Lower School academic excellence is built upon a foundation of thoughtfully designed programming, excellent teaching, and a kind community.

 Dear King School Community,

 I am inspired each day by students' curiosity and confidence, pride in their school, and joy in being King students.